ncabelin/markdown-previewer/README.md

 # Markdown Previewer
 This is an app that previews markdowns using ReactJS.
 Users type markdown syntax on an input box and can view the markdown interpretation instantly on the right of the box.
-I used a boiler template from Stephen Grider's React course.
+I used a boiler template from Stephen Grider's React course and the [marked library](https://cdnjs.com/libraries/marked).

 The live site preview is [mike.cabelin.com/markdown](https://mike.cabelin.com/markdown)